fhiso/legacy-format/dates.md

   provides low-level facilities such as escaping and extensibility mechanisms.

-* **ELF: Date and Age Microformats**.
-This standard defines microformats for representing dates and ages in arbitrary calendars, together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars.
+* **ELF: Date, Age and Time Microformats**.
+This standard defines microformats for representing dates, ages and times in arbitrary calendars, together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars.
 These formats are largely identical to those used in GEDCOM, but the framework should serve as a basis for